SamirsGit/samirsgit.gitub.io/_posts/2025-01-13-socautomation.markdown

 - In Digital Ocean, perform the same steps for creating TheHive droplet.
 Ensure the firewall has your ISP issued public IP address in the firewall settings to allow connections to be established.

-- Create a text file.
-CD into the /etc directory, which contains system configuration files and shell scripts used to boot and initialize the system.
-Using the Nano text editor, command: nano runthis.sh.
-Ctrl + O will save the file.
-Ctrl + x will exit nano.
-Then make the file executable by typing chmod +x runthis.sh, similar to the labs covered in Over The Wire: Bandit.
+- **Fast way to install all neccesary** Create a text file > navigate to the /etc directory > use nano to create and edit a file > ctrl + o to save + x to exit and use chmod +x to make an executable > ./script.sh will run it

 ![Splunk](:006_soc11.png){:data-align="center"}